Letterer: Origins

 Starting in around 1966, Ira Schnapp's classic, art deco-inspired look was replaced by the pulsing, organic style of Gaspar Saladino, who redesigned DC's house style for the counterculture era.
 Gaspar became the cover letterer for all of DC's books throughout the 1970s, and even "ghosted" as Marvel Comics' "page-one" letterer for much of the same period.
 Gaspar's work became so iconic that various independent comics publishers which sprang up in the 1970s and 1980s – such as Atlas/Seaboard, Continuity Comics, and Eclipse Comics – hired him to design logos for their entire line of titles.

 From 1930 through the 1990s (with a few exceptions), the letterer added their lettering, in pen and ink, on the same original art page the penciler drew.
 The penciled art was then inked after the letterer had completed their work on the page.
 At DC Comics during the "Silver Age" of the 1960s, pencilers were required to "rough in balloons and sound effects" for the letterers to use as a working guide.
-An accomplished letterer was able to adapt his or her style to the style of the art for that particular book.
+An accomplished letterer was able to adapt their style to the style of the art for that particular book.